csd81/LP/0tutorial/chapters/xx05a.md

 Usage of D: 200, remaining: 0
 ```

-The solution is slightly different in this case.
+The solution is slightly different here.
 Now, only **P1 and P3 are produced in equal amounts**, both at the minimum production amount of **43.86**.
 Also, not only C but **D is also totally used up**.
 Note that a much larger amount of P2 is needed because all 200 units of D must be used up in this problem.
 This answers a former question: why is it advantageous to produce products above the minimum limit?
 Because it might help satisfy the minimum production and/or minimum consumption constraints.

 Note that the objective in this case is slightly **worse** than that of the first example problem, where the objective was 51.72.
 This is a natural consequence of differences in the data.
-In the second example, the data were the same, except that there were **additional constraints** on consumption and production.
+In the second example, the data were the same except for **additional constraints** on consumption and production.
 If a problem is more constrained, we can only get an optimal solution with the **same, or a worse, objective value**.

 Generally, if only the objective is changed in a model, the set of **feasible solutions remains the same**, because the objective only guides the selection of the most suitable solution, not which solutions are feasible.
 In this case, the new objective function involved a new variable, `min_production`, which served as a lower bound and was maximized.

-Note that, in theory, the variable `min_production` does not need any lower bound and can even be allowed to be zero or negative.
+Note that, in theory, `min_production` does not need any lower bound and can even be allowed to be zero or negative.
 The solution would still be feasible.
 However, such solutions are not reported because they are not optimal.
 Therefore, only those feasible solutions are interesting for which `min_production` is not only a valid lower bound on production amounts but is actually **strict**—that is, it equals the minimum production amount.

 Among these interesting solutions, `min_production` works just like an **auxiliary variable**.
 Each optimal solution where `min_production` is a strict bound corresponds to a feasible solution of the original problem where revenues were maximized, and vice versa.